-All key functions report to the Board or a committee of the Board and/or the Executive Committee.
+All key functions report to the Board or a committee of the Board.
 Further information on the authority, resources and operational independence of the key control functions is included in Sections B3 (Risk Management function), B4 (Compliance function), B5 (Internal Audit function) and B6 (Actuarial function).